nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

-### Deleting a Participant
+### Deleting a participant

-1. Deleting a Participant while all Participants are being shown
+1. Deleting a participant while all participants are being shown

-   1. Prerequisites: List all Participants using the `list` command.
-Multiple Participants in the list.
+   1. Prerequisites: List all participants using the `list` command.
+Multiple participants in the list.

    1. Test case: `delete 1`<br>
-      Expected: First Participant is deleted from the list.
-Details of the deleted Participant shown in the status message.
+      Expected: First participant is deleted from the list.
+Details of the deleted participant shown in the status message.

    1. Test case: `delete 0`<br>
-      Expected: No Participant is deleted.
+      Expected: No participant is deleted.
 Error details shown in the status message.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-###  Deleting an Event
+###  Deleting an event

 1. Deleting an event while all events are being shown